nishidy/rsb/README.md

 # Purpose

 This is to run a brief static backtrace for C code.

-This runs depth-first search for functions and show the backtrace tree.
+This runs depth-first search for functions with goroutines and show the backtrace tree after completing the tree.

 ```
 $ bt ENTRYFILE ENTRYLINE ROOTDIR MAXBACKTRACELEVEL